 Mode-CS.
 Used for Mode C and Mode S detection if you have NO transponder fitted

 Mode-CS+Filter .
 Used as above if you have a transponder fitted.
-(This facility should be used with consideration of its development status.)

 Short Range: This is a low alert setting for GA use in busier environments.

 Medium Range: This is useful for medium to low levels of Mode-C/S traffic.

 Long Range: This setting will bring in alerts from a greater distance including high flying commercial aircraft using higher powered transponders.
 This is recommended for testing purposes only.